DR. CHRISTOPH BOES

 With each new client I begin with a thorough assessment: What kind of person he or she is, what basic knowledge is present and what are the main problem areas?
 Then a tutoring plan is suggested to reach the goal in a reasonable time frame.
 My emphasis lies on building up a solid foundation of knowledge and the skills to apply it.

 Lessons are individually tailored to the needs of the student and designed to be entertaining yet challenging.
 Their interview style keeps the tutee focused and engaged.
 Examples of daily life are incorporated and comparisons drawn with situations from sport and hobbies.
 Sometimes we even do small chemistry experiments (don’t worry parents – only harmless ones – the kitchen will not blow up!).

-Practising past papers and applying official marking schemes ensures my students are well prepared for exams.
+During the assigment we will aim to cover all topics of the specification.
+Furthermore, practising past papers and applying exam techniques ensures my students are well prepared for exams.
 Revision techniques are improved by using revision plans and flashcards.
-I am familiar with the four main exam boards (AQA, Edexcel, OCR A and B) and have successfully published my revision notes, on which my lessons are based.
-Homework of around 30 min is given between sessions to practise and deepen new knowledge.
+I am very familiar with the four main exam boards (AQA, Edexcel, OCR A and B) and have successfully published my highly acclaimed revision notes, on which my lessons are based.
+Homework of around 30 – 60 min consisting mainly of memorizing flashcards is given between sessions to practise and deepen new knowledge.

 Nevertheless I have a lot of patience and enthusiasm, which usually allows me to get along very well with my students.
 Hopefully at the end of tuition I can quote you saying “I did not know chemistry was so easy“.

 This picture shows me in a laboratory at the BC Cancer Research Centre in Vancouver, Canada.